GeorgDangl/XmlTools/README.md

 There's the `XmlSchemaParser` in `XmlTools.Parser` to read Xml schemas and then there's the `XmlSchemaCorrectorGenerator` in `XmlTools.CodeGenerator` to create validation code.

+### Flattener

+The function of the `XmlTools.GroupFlattener.Flattener` is to flatten or unroll groups.
+Many Xml tools have trouble with resolving circular group references, so this is an easy way to fix this while still preserving the schema.
+In addition, it makes sure that any elements of type `xs:key` will have their unique naming restored.